symandria/SpaceWar/Documentation/AIStates/README.md

 4. **Non-Fragile Code**: Each state emphasizes practices that lead to maintainable, extensible code
 5. **Completion Before Transition**: Complete the current state fully before transitioning

+## Avoiding Code Duplication and Inappropriate Reuse

+Across all states, maintain awareness of the existing codebase to avoid these common issues:

+1. **Search Before Creating**: Before implementing new functionality, thoroughly search the codebase to determine if similar code already exists that could be leveraged or extended.

+2. **Verify Appropriate Reuse**: When reusing existing code, ensure it's appropriate for the new use case and won't violate the Single Responsibility Principle by serving multiple purposes.

+3. **Balance Concerns**: Weigh the benefits of code reuse against the risks of tight coupling or creating components with multiple reasons to change.

+4. **Document Decisions**: Whether creating new code or reusing existing components, document the rationale behind your decision to aid future maintenance.

+This balanced approach prevents both unnecessary duplication ("reinventing the wheel") and inappropriate reuse that leads to fragile, tightly coupled code.

 ## Available States

 - **[TDD.md](TDD.md)**: Test-Driven Development - Writing tests before implementation